Memphis vs. Navy NCAA Football Odds, Plays and Insights | October 14, 2021

 - The Tigers have been favored by 10.5 points or more one time this season and have not covered the spread in any of them.

-- Memphis' games this year have gone over the total in three out of five opportunities (60%).
+- Memphis' games this year have hit the over on three of five set point totals (60%).

 - The Tigers have turned the ball over 10 times this season, three more turnovers than the Midshipmen have forced (7).